 A peer to peer lending software for lenders with good credit history, Prosper is one of the oldest lending platforms on the market and has served thousands of clients over the past decade.
 It’s also one of the leaders in crowdlending.
 The required credit score is not disclosed, but it is reported to be 640.

 The platforms offer an opportunity to apply for a joint loan, and a minimal investment amount is only $25%.
 On the downside, obtaining and servicing loans involves many fees and there are only two loan refinancing terms available.

 Avant is believed to be the best peer to peer lending platform for fair credit and flexible loan options.
 The platform has received excellent feedback for transparency.
 Soft credit checks are available so that the borrowers can plan their budgets, and all fees and rates are explained in detail.
 The borrower can receive funds the next day, which is an indisputable advantage.

 On the downside, the platform charges large loan origination fees, and there is no joint loan option.
 There’s also no direct payment of consolidated credit, a feature offered by most of the Avant competitors.

 As you can see, these P2P lending platforms have both advantages and downsides, so there will always be a market demand for a more balanced solution.
 Looking at the pros and cons of the existing loan applications will help you evaluate the optimal functional and non-functional feature set for your own P2P lending platform.

 Things to Know Before Considering P2P Lending Software Development

-If you’re contemplating building peer-to-peer lending software, below are some of the key things you should consider before you start creating alternative lending products.
+If you’re planning to build a peer to peer lending platform, below are some of the key things you should consider before you start creating digital lending solutions.